The Gibbs Charitable Trusts

 Pre-Application Research: The trust strongly encourages applicants to review lists of recent grants made before applying.
 This helps potential applicants understand funding patterns and assess their likelihood of success.

 Eligibility: Only UK registered charities are supported.
-Organizations must be registered with the Charity Commission.
+Organisations must be registered with the Charity Commission.

 Geographic Focus: South Wales is the normal area of UK operation, though the trust has a significant international funding stream supporting UK charities working overseas.